goharbor/website/docs/working-with-projects/project-configuration/_index.md

 Build history makes it easy to see the contents of a container image, find the code which builds an image, or locate the image for a source repository.

-In Harbor portal, enter your project, select the repository, click on the link of tag name you'd like to see its build history, the detail page will be opened.
+In Harbor portal, enter your project, select the repository, click on the link of artifact you'd like to see its build history, the detail page will be opened.
 Then switch to `Build History` tab, you can see the build history information.

 ![build history](../../img/build-history.png)